 First thing first.
 It's Kiah Amara.

-The pieces that inspire me illuminate the complex psychology of unique individuals.
-From Mike Bartlett's "A" in An Intervention to Donna Stern in Obvious Child, I adore characters with quick wit, lovable sarcasm, and a dash of darkness.
+The pieces that inspire me illuminate the complex psychology and unique point of view of individual experience.
+From Fleabag in Fleabag to Mike Bartlett's "A" in An Intervention, I adore characters with quick wit, lovable sarcasm, and a dash of darkness.
 I strongly support writers who create women that are real people, full of variety, smart, strange, sexy, and a little badass.
-Bonus points for positive depictions of different abled ("Special Needs") experiences.
+Bonus points for honest depictions of neurodiversity, disability, and lgbtq+.

 Because, little dreamer, there is more truth in imagination than there is in "real life."